kleijnweb/swagger-bundle/README.md

 ### Testing

-The dependency on `SwaggerAssertions` has been removed, as response validation is now facilitated by `KleijnWeb\PhpApi\Descriptions` and integrated into the request cycle.
-Recommended to keep enabled until SYMFONY_ENV == prod.
+The dependency on `SwaggerAssertions` has been removed, as response validation is now facilitated by `KleijnWeb\PhpApi\Descriptions` and [integrated into the request cycle](docs.md#testing).

 ### Errors